Real World Example

 name: "webkit",

-use: { ...devices["Desktop Safari"], headless: false, video: "on" },
+use: { ...devices["Desktop Safari"], headless: false },

 },